 "Sparkling visually, this film is declared as a lightly cruel poem, punctuated by the energetic flamenco of Alfonso de Vilallonga."
 One can read about a review of Metro.
 In black and white, without dialogue, this Andalusian and silent version of Snow White remains to be discovered for its intensity, especially its gaze on the bullfight.

-Film by Julio Medem, who was awarded at the beginning of his film career by the Goya of Best Director.
+This is a film by Julio Medem, who was named Best Director by the Goya at the beginning of his career.
 After the death of her boyfriend, Lucia, who is a waitress in Madrid, disappears.
-She exiled itself on a Mediterranean island in order to recharge her batteries.
+She takes herself off to a Mediterranean island in order to recharge her batteries.
 In the calm of her exile, she rediscovers the troubled aspects of her former love relationship.

-The main actress, Paz Vega, was rewarded by the Goya of the female revelation, which marked a turning point in her career and will then be worth to be noticed by a certain Pedro Almodovar who gave her a small role in "Speak with her”.
+The main actress, Paz Vega, won the the Goya award for Best New Actress in 2001 for her role as Lucía in this film.
+It also marked a turning point in her career as she was subsequently noticed by a certain Pedro Almodóvar who gave her a small role in "Speak With Her".

-The most American Spanish films!
-Why?
-Because this film was written and directed by Woody Allen but was filmed in New York, Asturias and Catalonia!
+This Spanish-American film was written and directed by Woody Allen, and was filmed in New York, Asturias and Catalonia!
 Do not hesitate to put it in original Spanish version to listen to Javier Bardem and Penelope Cruz.
-For Anglophones, you can also see it again in American version and fall under the spell of Scarlett Johansson, sensual blonde with a broken but so sexy voice.
+For Anglophones, you can also see it again in its English version and fall under the spell of Scarlett Johansson.

-The story of Vicky Cristina Barcelona (VCB) is located in Barcelona, where 2 Americans, Vicky (the beautiful brown actress Rebecca Hall) and Cristina (Scarlett Johansson) spend holidays, one to complete her master in Catalan identity and the other to change ideas after a break in love.
+The story of Vicky Cristina Barcelona (VCB) is located in Barcelona, where 2 Americans, Vicky (the beautiful brown actress Rebecca Hall) and Cristina (Scarlett Johansson) are on holiday.

 It is in the Catalan city that they fall under the spell of Juan Antonio (Javier Bardem), playing the role of a painter who invites them to spend a weekend of fun in his beautiful house in Oviedo.
-Add the return of Maria Elena, ex-wife of Juan Antonio, played by the dark and beautiful Penelope Cruz and you will get a very sensual film.
-VCB received a Golden Globe Award in 2009 as Best Comedy.
+Add the return of Maria Elena, Juan Antonio's ex-wife, played by the dark and beautiful Penelope Cruz, and you get a very sensual film.
+VCB received a Golden Globe Award in 2009 for Best Comedy.